 Veterinary teaching hospitals and the future of clinical veterinary medical education were the focus of a three-day meeting organized by the Association of American Veterinary Medical Colleges.
 The American Association of Veterinary Clinicians, AVMA, and Hill's Pet Nutrition Inc. sponsored the event.

 The November meeting followed up on the AAVC annual meeting during spring 2006, when the issue of veterinary specialists leaving academia for practice was discussed (see JAVMA, Aug.
-1, 2006, page 339).
+1, 2006).

 At the AAVMC meeting, Dr. Colin Burrows from the University of Florida College of Veterinary Medicine gave a presentation on meeting the expectations of referring veterinarians.